vgwb/Antura_arabic/docs/Modules/Minigames.md

 # Game Structure

 Here we describe the software architecture that should be followed by your mini-games.
-If you copied the Minigame template, the main classes are already partially implemented to be compliant with such architecture.
+If you copied the MiniGame template, the main classes are already partially implemented to be compliant with such architecture.

-The minigame main class should extend **MiniGame** class, inside the Antura namespace.
+The MiniGame main class should extend **MiniGame** class, inside the Antura namespace.
-Such class is realized using the [*State Pattern*](https://en.wikipedia.org/wiki/State_pattern)

-The game is divided in an arbitrary number of states, for example:
+Such class is realized using the [*State Pattern*](https://en.wikipedia.org/wiki/State_pattern) The game is divided in an arbitrary number of states, for example:

 - *IntroductionState*, a state in which you present the game e.g. through an animation